We decided in 2009 we wanted complete control over our lives.

-- Donning moto-cross style armour over ski clothes
+- Don a moto-cross style armour over your ski clothes

-- an anti-gliss jump suit over the top of that
+- then an anti-gliss jump suit over the top of that

-Then climbing onto a slippery ice chute wearing trainers that skated right, left and centre all over the place.
+Then climb onto a slippery ice chute wearing trainers that skate right, left and centre all over the place.

 Face down – nose two inches off the ice – arms held in close to your sides – barreling down the 1.7km long icy luge track at death defying speed.